Land Rover Discovery: Discovery Series II (L318; 1998–2004)

-Second generation (L319)
+Third generation (L319) & Fourth generation Discovery

 Discovery 3 / LR3 (2004–2009)

-On 2 April 2004, Land Rover introduced the Discovery 3, marketed as the LR3 in North America and the Middle East, and had its international debut at the British International Motorshow in May.
+On 2 April 2004, almost four years after Ford's acquisition of Land Rover from BMW, Land Rover introduced the Discovery 3, marketed as the LR3 in North America and the Middle East, and had its international debut at the British International Motorshow in May.
 It retained the key features of the Discovery, such as the stepped roofline and steeply raked windscreen.
 The LR3 name was chosen for North American and Middle Eastern markets due to negative quality associations with the Discovery name and (according to Land Rover) a preference in the American market for alpha-numeric model designations – the second generation Freelander was also redesignated for the North American and Middle Eastern market as the LR2.

 Land Rover developed a body construction method for the Discovery 3, marketed as Integrated Body Frame (IBF).
 The engine bay and passenger compartment are built as a monocoque, then mated to a basic ladder-frame chassis for the gearbox and suspension.
 Land Rover claims IBF combines the virtues of monocoque and ladder-frame – though it makes for a heavier vehicle than a monocoque construction, compromising performance and agility somewhat but adding strength, toughness and adaptability.

 The LR3 features full independent suspension (FIS).
 Like the Range Rover L322, this is an air suspension system, enabling ride-height adjustment by simply pumping up or deflating the air bags.
 The vehicle can be raised to provide ground clearance when off-road, but lowered at high speeds to improve handling.
 Land Rover developed 'cross-linked' air suspension.
 When needed, the suspension mimics the action of a beam axle (as one wheel drops, the other rises).
 If the chassis of the vehicle contacts the ground when the suspension was at its 'off-road' height, the system senses the reduction in load on the air springs and raises the vehicle an extra inch.
 In the UK and European markets, a coil-spring independent suspension system was offered on the base model.
 This model was unique in the range by having only five seats and only being available with the 2.7-litre diesel engine.
 This model lacked the Terrain Response system.